nyu-daniel-zint/intro-to-computer-science-2024-spring/content/syllabus.md

 Tutors for this course are waiting to answer your questions, either on our message board or during dedicated tutoring hours.
 Use tutoring for more involved questions and when you prefer a more immediate answer.

-Tutoring hours (all times in Eastern Time):

-- TBA
+Tutoring hours are available on the Brightspace course website.

 ### Talk with the instructor